EnshenZhu/OpenCV_Tutorial/README.md

 We are going to talk about the smoothing and blurring in the OpenCV.

 1. **Averaging**
-    * Define a kernel of window (a.k.a. 卷积核) over a specific portion of image.
+    * Define a kernel of window (a.k.a. 卷积核) over a specific portion of the image.
     * This windows will compute the intensity of the middle pixel (the true center) as the average of the surrounding pixels intensities.
     * The higher the kernel size is, the more blurring the image will be.